fbpx

 The EU provides loans, guarantees and equity as forms of financial assistance to support its policies and programmes.
 Where in the past, the EU have mostly used direct grants to promote development in our partner countries, we now aim to bring in other sources of public and private finance to complement our own development funding.
 For example, the EU provides loans to businesses of all types for investment in research and innovation.
 It also provides guarantees to help beneficiaries to obtain loans more easily or at better conditions from banks and other lenders.
 The EU may also financially participate in a project by owning parts of it.

-Sector Reform Support Contracts, are a form of budget support and are central to EU international cooperation.
+Sector Reform Support Contracts, are a form of budget support, central to EU international cooperation.
 They involves direct financial transfers to the national treasury of partner countries engaging in sustainable development reforms.

 These transfers are conditional on policy dialogue, performance assessment, and capacity building.
 Other types of support often accompany budget support.